 Typically, property specialists will seek to help you agree some criteria for building selection.
 Thereafter by developing an applied weighting you can arrive at a shortlist of property options.
 Some examples of such criteria might be:

 - General: Appropriate location for staff, clients & associated businesses, the right company image, favourable lease terms, availability of local transport etc.

 - Specific needs: Square footage & floor configuration, accessibility, parking ratio, space efficiency, quality & flexibility of building services, floor to ceiling heights, floor loadings, power supply, security etc.

 Most laboratory users will have more specific business needs than other commercial occupiers.
 Our aim is to help any business see beyond the marketing material in identifying the most affordable property solution that genuinely satisfies those needs.

-(Note: When considering the design of your own new facility, please do review previous articles on the Bulb website that outline key laboratory design criteria & the implications of various levels of bio-safety.)
+(Note: When considering the design of your own new facility, please do review previous articles that outline key laboratory design criteria & the implications of various levels of bio-safety.)

-As workplace consultants, we begin by interrogating the way in which the tenant intends to use & occupy a building.
+The process begins by interrogating the way in which the tenant intends to use & occupy a building.
 Understanding the workflow & activities of staff & visitors alike is just as important as ensuring compliance to approved standards.
-We seek to encourage the potential for increased collaboration in the workplace.
+Encouraging the potential for increased collaboration in the workplace is key.
 By carefully positioning high value, shared technical equipment; creating flexible modern lab & office facilities & designing social spaces.
 Historically so often deemed less important in this sector.

 The Science Building